Vaccine Information for the Public

 WHEN YOU’RE FULLY VACCINATED

-If you got the Pfizer or Moderna vaccine, you are fully vaccinated 2 weeks after your 2nd dose.
+If you got the Pfizer (Comirnaty) or Moderna vaccine, you are fully vaccinated 2 weeks after your 2nd dose.

 If you got the Johnson & Johnson (Janssen) vaccine, you are fully vaccinated 2 weeks after your single dose.